soulostar/sqlite-connector/README.md

 ## Download

-The jar can be downloaded from the releases page.
-Ideally, this project will be available in a central repository sometime soon for use with Gradle, Maven, etc.
+Working on uploading to a central repository sometime soon for use with Gradle, Maven, etc.

 ## Requirements